h4m24-a/mini-message-board/README.md

 - Implemented data persistence for app using PostgreSQL and the pg library, .
 - Integrated a front-end form using EJS templating to capture user input, sending data via POST requests to the server.
 - Wrote SQL queries to handle CRUD operations (Create, Read, Update, Delete) for managing messages.
-- Users can add, view, read and delete messages.
+- Users can add, view, update and delete messages.

 ## Install project dependencies
 ```
   npm install
 ```